Counseling Licensing Requirements in Florida

 You may be exempt from the continuing education requirement the first time that you renew.

 As a military spouse, you may receive a license for $113.
 You are responsible for filling out the application packet and getting fingerprints, and must complete an additional application packet.

 If you are retired or plan to retire soon, you may be eligible for a limited license that allows you to work in high need areas, provided you meet the following conditions:

 - You must have been licensed for at least ten years in another state.

 - You must only work with populations who are underserved, indigent, or in critical need.

-- You must work for a public agencies or nonprofit organizations with 501(c)(3) status which cover you under liability insurance.
+- You must work for public agencies or nonprofit organizations with 501(c)(3) status and that cover you under liability insurance.

-As long as you work on a volunteer basis, you will not have to pay licensing fees.
-If you don’t qualify for a fee waiver, you will pay a $25 fee.
+As long as you work on a volunteer basis, you will not pay licensing fees.
+If you do not qualify for a fee waiver, the fee is $25.